A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Introduction

-The successes of the LLN in classical statistical mechanics have created an impression that any system consisting of a large number of atoms and/or molecules can be describable by deterministic mathematics: Stochastic behaviors are averaged out.\footnote{Following this believe, the necessity of employing statistical methods in current engineering, biology, and social sciences has been attributed to our ignorance of a subject or lack of information rather than for any fundamental reasons \cite{prigogine_book}.} This impression is rather misleading, especially when dealing with nonlinear dynamics of a system consisting of large number of individuals.
-In fact, as we shall show, stochasticity does not disappear in such systems.
-They simply manifest themselves as rare events on a longer time scale; larger a system, longer the time.
-Then on an even longer time scale, numerous rare events constitute another deterministic, continuous dynamics: A single molecule conformational transition is a rare event in H.A.
-Kramers' theory, but they are the basis for the deterministic kinetics of a chemical reaction system based on the Law of Mass Action \cite{kramers,qian_jsp, Wang_Wolynes1995}.
+The successes of the LLN in classical statistical mechanics have created an impression that any system consisting of a large number of atoms and/or molecules can be describable by deterministic mathematics: Stochastic behaviors are averaged out.
+This impression is rather misleading, especially when dealing with nonlinear dynamics of a system consisting of large number of individuals.
+In fact, as we shall show, stochasticity does not disappear in a wide class of systems that have multistability, or the potential for phase transitions.
+Here, stochasticities simply manifest themselves as rare events on a longer time scale; larger a system, longer the time.
+Then on an even longer time scale, numerous rare events constitute another deterministic, continuous dynamics: A single molecule conformational transition is a rare event in Kramers' theory, but they are the basis for the deterministic kinetics of a chemical reaction system based on the Law of Mass Action \cite{kramers,Wang_Wolynes1995,frauenfelder,qian_jsp}.